Billi-Green/Ghost_ESP_B/docs/hugo docs/content/v1.8/nfc/scanning.md

 ## Prerequisites

-- GhostESP firmware compiled with NFC support and a connected PN532 module wired to the configured SDA/SCL/IRQ/RST pins.
+- GhostESP firmware compiled with NFC support and a connected PN532 module or chameleon ultra.
 - (Optional) SD card if you plan to save tag dumps.

 ## Steps